SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_Connector_Master_Workflow.md

 ### NuGet restore solution

-This step makes sure creation of an application package (.dmapp) includes all assemblies used within NuGet packages in your Automation script solution.
+This step makes sure creation of an application package (.dmprotocol) includes all assemblies used within NuGet packages in your Connector solution.

 ### Upload artifact package